28.7: Calcium Signaling

 The model is based on code from EBI-Biomodels: https://www.ebi.ac.uk/biomodels/BIOMD0000000098.

 Adjust the parameter sliders below the plot to see how they affect Ca2+ concentrations (Z, Y).
 The simulator only displays twelve parameters at a time.
-To choose others, hit the 'Slider' button on the side and chose up to twelve parameters to adjust.
+To choose others, hit the 'Slider' button on the side and choose up to twelve parameters to adjust.

-Only two variables, Y and Z, and some intra-connections are required to generate the oscillations, which do NOT required oscillation in the second messenger, IP3.
+Only two variables, Y and Z, and some intra-connections are required to generate the oscillations, which do NOT require oscillation in the second messenger, IP3.
 One can imagine that cytosolic Ca2+ oscillations might also elicit oscillatory activity of protein kinases activated by it.

 Questions: